RamiMoradi7/Social-Media/README.md

-# Fullstack Application
+# Full Stack Social Media Application "Friendify"

-Social Media Platform: Created a Facebook-like application using React, Redux, and Node.js with TypeScript.
+A Facebook-like application using React, Redux, and Node.js with TypeScript.
 This project involved implementing real-time notifications and scalable data management with MongoDB.

 ## 🚀 Features

  **Social Media Platform**: Developed a comprehensive social media platform simillar to Facebook using React Redux for state management and Node.js with TypeScript for backend services.